antoniuvadan/tonix/NOTES.md

   is running

 ## bootloader
-### Implementation
-Main idea
-- SPL
-  - initializes hw for
-  - loads ELF to 0x00000000 and jumps there
-- ELF
-  - initializes hw (?)
-  - jumps to main
-  - process image

 ### Research
 source: https:/developer.arm.com/documentation/ka002218/latest/
 - The bootloader is usually placed at the chips flash base address